Preliminary results project Claudia Sheinbaum to become Mexico’s first female president - KESQ

 The 61-year-old rode the wave of popularity of her longtime political ally, the outgoing leftist Mexican President Andrés Manuel López Obrador, and their Morena party.

+She also spoke about the historical significance of becoming the first female president of the country.

+“I am also grateful because, for the first time in 200 years of the republic, I will become the first woman president of Mexico,” she said.

-Not only is she set to be Mexico’s first female president, Sheinbaum will also be the country’s first leader of Jewish heritage, although she rarely speaks publicly about her personal background and has governed as a secular leftist.
+Sheinbaum is not only set to be Mexico’s first female president, but also the country’s first leader of Jewish heritage, although she rarely speaks publicly about her personal background and has governed as a secular leftist.

 Trailing Sheinbaum is opposition candidate Xóchitl Gálvez, backed by a coalition of the National Action (PAN), Institutional Revolutionary (PRI) and Democratic Revolution (PRD) parties, with between 26.6% and 28.6% of the votes.
 In third place is the Citizens’ Movement candidate, Jorge Álvarez Máynez, with between 9.9% and 10.8% of the votes.